Types of Force

 Electromagnetic Forces

-Contact forces, friction and air resistance are all due to this force!
+Contact forces, friction and air resistance are all due to electromagnetic interactions between atoms!

 Electrons on one surface repel electrons on the other surface.
 This leads to contact force: